xers989/SAdemosource/allegro-node/readme.md

 ## Allegro Web application API Server

 ### Feature and components
-This API server is running on NodeJS and it provides CRUD function on document database.
+This API server is running on Nodejs and it provides CRUD function on document database.
-Therefore, NodeJS and document database are required to run this API Server.
+Therefore, Nodejs and document database are required to run this API Server.
 There is option to use document database, You can choose MongoDB on-premise or Atlas MongoDB.
 In this demo I'm going to use Atlas MongoDB that is fully managed database cloud service.
 So, it is easy to provision database instance.
 Here is how to provision the Atlas MongoDB
 https://www.mongodb.com/cloud/atlas/register

-In terms of NodeJS, you can download from nodejs site.
+In terms of Nodejs, you can download from nodejs site.
 https://nodejs.org/en/download/
 I recommend using the latest version (+14.17.0).
 If you install NodeJS, npm (Node Package Manager) is also included in the package.
 This tme authentication and authorization is not implemented in API server feature to protect API.
 If you want to protect the API end-point, API gateway can be deployed in front of the API-server.